Dear Parents/Guardians of Incoming Sixth Graders:

 The Zack Files contains 30 books, each of which is a humorous take on the main character, Zack, dealing with a supernatural issue.
 The first book, Great-Grandpa’s in the Litter Box, focuses on what happens when Zack gets a talking cat from the animal shelter which claims to be his great grandpa.
 The series does not need to be read in order, but it may help with minor details from one book to the next.

-These books may be available in the public library system as well as at Barnes and Noble and Amazon.com.
+These books may be available in the school's Sora e-books app, the public library system, or at Barnes and Noble and Amazon.com.